 Winter Park Resort is nestled at the base of the Continental Divide at the east end of the Fraser Valley.
 As the closest major destination resort to Denver, Winter Park offers easy access to skiers arriving at Denver International Airport from hundreds of domestic and international points.
 Just two hours from the airport, the surrounding mountain expanses and breathtaking scenery at Winter Park give visitors the impression that they are far away from the hustle and hassle of city life.
 If you don't want to drive, hop on the Winter Park Express ski train for a memorable ride through a stunning landscape.

-Just 53 miles west of Denver on I-70, Loveland Ski Area is super-close to Denver and averages 400 inches of snow annually.
+Just 53 miles west of Denver on I-70, Loveland Ski Area is super close to Denver and averages 400 inches of snow annually.
 Loveland's location offers unique skiing possibilities you simply cannot find at other ski areas.
 There's no glitz here.
-For over half a century, Loveland has been long known for some of the best skiing and snowboarding conditions in Colorado.
-At Loveland you get 1,365 diverse acres of terrain and breath-taking views from the second highest chairlift in the world, high atop the Continental Divide.
-Whether you need to escape from the city for a day of riding and a night of good food, Loveland won't disappoint.
-Daytripper packages are available including lift ticket, equipment and clothing rental.
+Loveland has been long known for some of the best skiing and snowboarding conditions in Colorado.
+At Loveland you get 1,365 diverse acres of terrain and breathtaking views from the second-highest chairlift in the world, high atop the Continental Divide.
+When you need to escape from the city for a day of riding and a night of good food, Loveland won't disappoint.
+Daytripper packages are available, including lift ticket, equipment and clothing rental.
 Ski school lessons are available for all abilities and schedules.